 The influence a name can have on a business is massive.
 It is the first point of reference that customers, competitors, and employees have to understand how your company represents itself in the business world and beyond, and is an essential part of your branding.

-A Company Name Carries the Reputation of a Business
+1. It Carries the Reputation of Your Business

 Except for perhaps your logo, no other business component means so much to such a vast population – based on so little information – as your company’s name.
 In just a few letters or words, it establishes the identity of your organisation.